Il Sogno: Content

 It is a ballet score for orchestra commissioned by the Aterballetto Dance Company of Reggio Emilia in 2000.
-The ballet itself used A Midsummer Night's Dream by William Shakespeare for its subject material.
+The ballet is subtitled Ballet after Shakespeare's "A Midsummer Night's Dream", as it uses A Midsummer Night's Dream by William Shakespeare for its subject material.
 The premiere performance took place on 31 October 2000, at the Teatro Comunale di Bologna.

 An initial recording of the work was made by the house orchestra at the Teatro Comunale to accommodate venues that had no orchestra to present the score live.
 The present recording was taped over four days in April 2002, with the composer in attendance.
-It was released the same day as The Delivery Man.
+It was released the same day as The Delivery Man by Elvis Costello and The Imposters.

 An abridged version of this album was included as a bonus disc with the initial release of Costello's 2005 album My Flame Burns Blue.
 This abridged version omits tracks 5, 6, 7, 11, 21 and 22.